 Who is at Fault in a Birth Injury Lawsuit or Medical Malpractice Case?

-Multiple parties can be at fault in a medical malpractice or birth injury lawsuit.
+Multiple parties can be at fault in a medical malpractice lawsuit or birth defect lawsuits.

 For example, the individual health care provider or providers (the doctors, nurses, nurse practitioners, and other professionals involved in the case) can be considered responsible, as well as the institutions they are affiliated with or employed by.